The Fourth Sunday of Advent [B]

 The second part of Mary’s response to Gabriel makes us realize that there was never any doubt about what Mary’s reply to God would be.
 She proclaims, “Let it be done unto me according to your word.”
 The angelic word of message gives rise to the human word of consent: “Fiat”, meaning “your will is my response.”
 Certainly Mary’s question had not prejudiced her reply.
 After all, Gabriel’s answer to her question was to point out that her cousin Elizabeth, an elderly woman, was in her sixth month of pregnancy.
 Gabriel was simply heaping one miracle upon another.
 He may have made it clear that God was at work, but he certainly didn’t make it clear how or why all this was going on.
 And yet, Mary’s response was the same: “Fiat”, “your will is my will.”

-If we turn our minds back to those situations that challenge our Christian faith, we realize that God does often respond to our questions, yet not always in the way we would wish.
+If we turn our minds back to those situations that challenge our Christian faith, we realize that God does often respond to our questions– just not always in the way we would wish.
 He can show us different signs that might convince us what His will is, but those aren’t necessarily going to explain to us why His will is what it is (and we should not expect them to do so).
 We can ask questions of God to help us circle around or probe the questions in our minds, but once we are assured of what that will is, any hesitation becomes doubt.

-Our prayer then, in these last days of the Advent Season should be a prayer of petition, asking God to help us grow in humility.
+Our prayer then, in these last days of the Advent season should be a prayer of petition, asking God to help us grow in humility.
 For if we have prepared a straight path into our hearts for the Lord to travel, we still must meet Him there with humility, for fear of offending Him.
 After His journey from heaven to earth, where He seeks to dwell at the very center of our hearts, what sort of response would it be to meet Him there closed to the plan He has for our lives?
-May Mary be our model of simple and gentle acceptance, hearing and heeding the plan He has for our lives.